ugate/sqler/jsdocp/tutorial/1-manual.md

   }
 };

-let exc1, exc2;
+let tx;
 try {
   // start a transaction
-  const txId = await mgr.db.fin.beginTransaction();
+  tx = await mgr.db.fin.beginTransaction();

-  // set the transaction ID on the execution options
+  // set the transaction on the execution options
   // so the company/account SQL execution is invoked
-  // within the same transaction scope coOpts.transactionId = txId;
+  // within the same transaction scope coOpts.transaction = tx;
-  acctOpts.transactionId = txId;
+  acctOpts.transaction = tx;

   // execute within the same transaction scope
-  // (i.e. autoCommit = false and transactionId = txId)
+  // (i.e. autoCommit = false and transaction = tx)
   const coProm = mgr.db.fin.create.ap.company(coOpts);

   // execute within the same transaction scope
-  // (i.e. autoCommit = false and transactionId = txId)
+  // (i.e. autoCommit = false and transaction = tx)
   const acctProm = mgr.db.fin.create.ap.account(acctOpts);

-  // wait for the parallel executions to complete exc1 = await coProm;
+  // wait for the parallel executions to complete const exc1 = await coProm;
-  exc2 = await acctProm;
+  const exc2 = await acctProm;

-  // can commit using either exc1.commit() or exc2.commit()
-  await exc1.commit();
+  // use the transaction to commit the changes await tx.commit();
 } catch (err) {
-  if (exc1) {
+  if (tx) {
-    // can rollback using either exc1.rollback() or exc2.rollback()
-    await exc1.rollback();
+    // use the transaction to rollback the changes await tx.rollback();
   }
   throw err;
 }
 ```
-> __It's imperative that `commit` or `rollback` be called when using `beginTransaction()` and [`autoCommit = false` option](Manager.html#~ExecOptions) is set within a transaction since the underlying connection is typically left open until one of those functions are invoked.
+> __It's imperative that `commit` or `rollback` be called when using `beginTransaction()` and [`autoCommit = false` option](global.html#SQLERExecOptions) is set within a transaction since the underlying connection is typically left open until one of those functions are invoked.
 Not doing so could quickly starve available connections!
 It's also equally important not to have more transactions in progress than what is available in the connection pool that is being used by the underlying dialect.__

 #### 🍽️ Prepared Statements <sub id="ps"></sub>
 [Prepared statements](https://en.wikipedia.org/wiki/Prepared_statement) __may__ optimize SQL execution when invoking the same SQL script multiple times.
-When bind parameters are used, different values can also be passed into the [prepared function](Manager.html#~PreparedFunction).
+When bind parameters are used, different values can also be passed into the [prepared function](global.html#SQLERPreparedFunction).

 In `sqler`, prepared statements are handled internally via a chosen [Dialect](Dialect.html) vendor implementation.
-Only the [`prepareStatement = true` flag](Manager.html#~ExecOptions) needs to be set to indicate the underlying SQL script should be executed within a __dedicated request and/or connection__ from the pool.
-Once all of the SQL invokations are complete a call to `unprepare` from the [execution result](Manager.html#~ExecResults) will ensure the statement/connection is closed.
+Only the [`prepareStatement = true` flag](global.html#SQLERExecOptions) needs to be set to indicate the underlying SQL script should be executed within a __dedicated request and/or connection__ from the pool.
+Once all of the SQL invokations are complete a call to `unprepare` from the [execution result](global.html#SQLERExecResults) will ensure the statement/connection is closed.

 Lets consider the following examples: